TamerZraiq/CPPPathFindingProject/README.md

 #### Why lambdas are used in `validateInputs` rather than private methods

 `inBounds` and `isFree` are used only inside `validateInputs`.
 Making them private class methods would expose them to the rest of the class for no benefit and would require declaring them in the header.
-Lambdas defined locally make their scope explicit — they exist only for this one function, and the check is defined right next to where it is used.
+Lambdas defined locally make their scope explicit, they exist only for this one function, and the check is defined right next to where it is used.

 ```cpp
 auto inBounds = [&](int r, int c) {